cloudogu/gitops-playground/docs/content-loader-docs/content-loader.md

 # More IDP-features: --mailhog --monitoring --vault=dev --cert-manager
 # More features for developers: --jenkins --registry --content-examples
 ```

+Once the GOP is started you can try the following sample use cases.
+Most applications mentioned in the [Stack-chapter](https://github.com/cloudogu/gitops-playground?tab=readme-ov-file#stack) are deployed now.

 ## Mirror the entire repository on every call
 ```yaml